 21 Weird Ways the World Changes in Autumn

 Why leaves change color, autumn babies are smarter, and half the world enjoys mating season in unexpected ways every fall.
+You’ll also want to check out these stunning photos of New England during the fall.

 Squirrels get smarter